 - Average cost: $150 to $300 per linear foot, installed

-Stock cabinets are cabinets that are already assembled in a limited variety of standard sizes, styles and colors.
-Often, stock cabinets will be found in stock and on the shelves of large home centers.
-If not found on the shelves, stock cabinets can usually be ordered and delivered fairly quickly due to their popularity and availability.
+Most stock cabinets are already assembled in a limited variety of standard sizes, styles, and colors.
+They're usually on the shelves of large home stores and warehouses.
+If not on hand in store, these units can usually be ordered and delivered fairly quickly due to their popularity and availability.

-Few add-ons, special cabinets or amenities are available with stock kitchen cabinets.
-Stock cabinets tend to be limited to base cabinets and wall cabinets with few if any floor cabinets, blind cabinets, pull-outs and sliders.
+Only a select number of add-ons or special amenities are available with stock kitchen cabinets.
+And they tend to be limited to base and wall units with few if any floor cabinets, blind cabinets, pull-outs, and sliders.

-Stock cabinets tend to be best suited for smaller or basic kitchens in primary residences.
-They are also suitable for kitchens in cottages, cabins, apartments or condos or in any situation where strictly controlling the budget is important.
-Stock kitchen cabinets compete with RTA cabinets for being the lowest-cost type of cabinet for the kitchen.
+This variety tends to be best suited for smaller or basic kitchens in primary residences.
+They are also suitable for kitchens in cottages, cabins, apartments, condos, or in any situation where strict budget control is necessary.

 - Average cost: $300 to $650 per linear foot, installed

-Semicustom kitchen cabinets represent the middle ground of kitchen cabinetry.
-Semicustom kitchen cabinets provide you with the chance to customize or personalize your new kitchen.
-Once you settle on a cabinet line from a limited number of options, you can pick sizes, door and drawer styles, colors, finishes, hardware and materials.
-Semicustom cabinets allow you to add extras, such as innovative storage solutions.
-You can also choose options like roll-out shelves, cabinet lighting, decorative molding and other features that best integrate with the overall kitchen design.
+For the most part, semi-custom kitchen cabinets represent the middle ground.
+They give you the chance for customization and personalization.
+Once you settle on a cabinet line from a limited number of options, you can pick sizes, door and drawer styles, colors, finishes, hardware, and materials.
+You can even add extras such as innovative storage solutions and choose options like roll-out shelves, cabinet lighting, decorative molding, and other features that best integrate with the overall kitchen design.

-In most cases, semicustom cabinets provide a near-custom look without the higher prices associated with custom cabinets.
+In most cases, semi-custom cabinets provide durability and a near-custom look without the higher prices associated with going custom.
 Your order will be assembled in the manufacturer's factory and shipped to you.
 Expect a lead time of six to eight weeks for your order to be filled.

-Materials are often a major cost driver with semicustom cabinets.
-As Old House Journal notes, the semicustom category is where you can expect to find cabinets constructed with 1/2-inch-thick cabinet-grade plywood, which is higher quality and has a higher cost than cabinets built of medium-density fiberboard.
+Materials are often a major cost driver with semi-custom cabinets.
+As the home and renovation experts at Old House Journal note, this category is where you can expect to find cabinets constructed with 1/2-inch-thick cabinet-grade plywood, which is higher quality and has a steeper cost than cabinets built of medium-density fiberboard.
 Thermofoil — a thin cover applied by heat — and laminate veneers are less expensive than wood veneers or solid wood.
-Plus, basic cabinet styles like Shaker and slab tend to be more cost efficient.
+Plus, basic styles like Shaker and slab tend to be more cost-effective.